atsommer/delambre/README.md

 ## delambre
 A pure python package for numbers with units that are compatible with lists and numpy arrays, and behave intuitively.

-To use the package, you import Delambre.MKS.
-The MKS module describes physical quantities using SI units as the underlying representation, but you can work with quantities in other units as well.
+To use the package, you import delambre.SI.
+The SI module describes physical quantities using SI units as the underlying representation, but you can work with quantities in other units as well.

 Example 1: Convert kilometers to miles:
 ```python